 All of these are short-term solutions to anxiety/fear and they produce long-term problems of growing complexity.
 It may seem easier in the short term but in the long term better off setting limits and sticking to them.

 If you don’t, there’ll be more trouble down the road.

 If you say no and then give in to a tantrum, your children learn that no is simply a signal to have a tantrum.
-They know the can get what they want.
+They know they can get what they want.

 If you say it’s bedtime and then allow them to stay up for another hour because they whine, your words are a signal that’s time to whine.

-If your teen keep calling and asking to stay out another hour and you repeatedly negotiate, then your words are only a signal for negotiation.
+If your teen keeps calling and asking to stay out another hour and you repeatedly negotiate, then your words are only a signal for negotiation.
 Eventually, your words demand no respect.